YousefSalahKassem/e-shopy/README.md

 ## Architecture

-As we use Provider as the main state management solutions on our app we follow the following architecture structure described below
+As we use Riverpod as the main state management solution on our app we follow the architecture structure described below

 ## Folder structure